 Instructions for Oven Baking

 - Put flour, ginger, and yeast in a bowl and combine well.
+(See Notes Above for an Alternative Method to Proof the yeast first if you prefer doing that.)

 - Add the butter cubes and combine them until they’re smaller chunks.
 Don’t worry about them being chunky.